datacarpentry/python-ecology-lesson/_episodes/05-loops-and-functions.md

     - Write unique filenames in Python.
     - Build reusable code in Python.
     - Write functions using conditional statements (if, then, else).
+keypoints:
+    - "Use for loops to execute the same code multiple times."
+    - "Use if statements to execute parts of the code based on conditions."
+    - "Use functions to encapsulate parts of the code to make them reusable and portable."
 ---

 So far, we've used Python and the pandas library to explore and manipulate